sprucelabsai/spruce-documentation/src/pages/concepts/stores.md

 title: Stores
 ---

-### Overview
+# Overview
-Data Stores are pivotal repositories in Spruce's framework, designed to be database-agnostic and offer a uniform interface for interacting with various database systems.
+Data Stores act as repositories in Spruce developmentt.
+They are designed to be database-agnostic and offer a uniform interface for interacting with various database systems.

-### Understanding Stores in Spruce
+## Understanding Stores in Spruce

-#### Breakdown of Stores
+## Breakdown of Stores
 1. **CLI Operations**
    - **Initialization of Stores**: Use `spruce create.store` to initialize a new Store.
    - **Store Synchronization**: Use `spruce sync.stores` to align the Store with changes in class or file names, ensuring consistency.